jweissman/orsino/playtesting.md

 # Notes from Playtesting

 ## Bugs
-- [ ] Gold still getting zeroed out at dungeon entry/not distributed somehow? (maybe fixed??)
 - [ ] Bombs should not be heal-able (maybe there is some 'repair/mending' skill for inanimate objects though)
-- [ ] Phylactery summoned a lich but we were able to finish the combat without defeating it???
+- [ ] Bombs should not be melee attacking!
+- [ ] Weird interaction with absorption (temp Hp) and trap descriptions [it was saying the _trap_ absorbed damage?]
+- [ ] Seems fixed but really make sure we're handling gold transition between town hub/dungeon correctly

 ## Features
-- [ ] Found treasure/gems should be redeemable for gold
+- [ ] Magic weapons/armor (ie unify equipment w/ armor/weapons)
+- [ ] Describe colors of prismatic spray (done for normal damage fx, but spell beams don't hint their description clearly)
-- [ ] Show current gold before purchasing potions (make sure we're handling gold transition between town hub/dungeon correctly)
+- [ ] Show current gold before purchasing potions
 - [ ] Remind players to rest if they're not at full health going into boss battle
-- [ ] Unify search/examine (should both have chance to find potions and both grant XP on success)
+- [ ] Unify search/examine (should both have chance to find potions/loot and both grant XP on success)
-- [ ] Bring back status displays on the per turn overview... (we have per-round overview)
+- [ ] Bring back status displays on the per turn overview... (we currently have per-round overview)

 ## Ideas
 - [ ] Rest could reset status effects? (would be nice to do this _before_ persisting PCs?)